capsidjs/capsid-module/README.md

 This repository describes a capsid-module.
 (3rd party module for [capsid][])

 - A capsid module should specify capsid dependency as a **peer dependency**.
+- A capsid module should have `capsidmodule` keyword in `keywords` field of its package.json.
 - A capsid module should expose **install function**.
 - The install function should have the following signature